Assistant United States Attorney, U.S. Department of Justice

 Fellowship awarded to support work towards an MPP in Public Policy at Harvard University

-MADHU CHUGH is a Scholar at the O'Neill Institute for National & Global Health Law at Georgetown Law.
+Madhu Chugh is an Assistant United States Attorney at the U.S. Department of Justice.
 Previously, she worked as an attorney at Wilmer Hale in Washington, DC.

 Ms. Chugh graduated from Yale Law School.
 She holds a master's degree in public policy from the Kennedy School at Harvard University.
 A Texas native, she majored in journalism and government at the University of Texas at Austin, graduating with honors and election to Phi Beta Kappa.